First 3 months

 Hepatitis B is a virus that can cause long-term liver disease and cancer.
 Hepatitis B is infectious and can be easily passed through:

-Newborn babies are offered a hepatitis B vaccine before leaving the hospital and will receive additional doses at six weeks, four months, and six months of age.
+Newborn babies are offered a hepatitis B vaccine before leaving the hospital and will receive additional doses for protection at:

 SWISH test

-The Statewide Infant Screening Hearing (SWISH) program is a routine hearing check for all newborn babies in NSW.
-This test is done a few days after birth and measures brain responses to soft clicking sounds to check for hearing loss.
+The Statewide Infant Screening Hearing (SWISH) program is a hearing test for all newborn babies in NSW, completed a few days after birth.
+The test uses soft clicking sounds to measures the brain responses and any hearing loss.

-Early detection of hearing issues helps newborn babies access hearing services and support, lowering the risk of learning and development issues in the future.
+Early detection of hearing issues helps newborns get support and reduces the risk of future learning and development issues.

 Newborn physical check

-Before going home from the hospital, the paediatrician will do a physical check to ensure newborn babies are physically healthy and are developing normally.
+Before going home from the hospital, the doctor will check your baby’s body to make sure they are healthy and developing well.

 This assessment will check a newborn's: